Asifkletech/Speech_Recognition_and_Emotion_detection/README.md

 # 🎤 Speech Emotion Recognition (SER) with LSTM

-This project classifies emotions from speech using an **LSTM model** trained on datasets like **RAVDESS, TESS, SAVEE, and CREMA-D**.
-The model takes **MFCC features** extracted from audio files and predicts emotions.
+This project classifies emotions from speech using an **LSTM model** trained on datasets like **RAVDESS, TESS, SAVEE, and CREMA-D**.The model takes **MFCC features** extracted from audio files and predicts emotions.

 ---